phongduong/my-portfolio/data/posts/motivate-myself-everyday.md

 There are many inspiring quotes in the series.
 I rewatch it 3 times and will watch one more time.
 These quotes help to motivate me.
 I find myself in the series.
 I am doing what I like and happy with it.
 But I can't be happy all the time.
 My process is not always linear.

-To motivate myself, I choose to consume other content.
-I read blogs and books, watch videos and anime, or do nothing and sit quietly.
-While consuming other's content, I can have new ideas for my content.
+To motivate myself, I choose to consume other creator's content.
+I read blogs and books, watch videos and anime.
+While consuming content, I can have new ideas for my content.
 It also inspires me to keep going because if they can, me too.